rosinantie/rosinantie/readme.md

 1.create .ssh

+2.create a ssh key gen using with your email then

+ssh-keygen -t ed25519 -C "[your_email@example.com](mailto:your_email@example.com)" -f ~/.ssh/id_rsa_personal

+the above command will generate a ssh-keygen with id_rsa_personal this file name

+3.copy the pub file

+something like this:

+ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAIL4Wdtx7fuO2sAWU/JK7/W/hYS+a+pbfkMgfj1ryqDCh [your_email@example.com](mailto:your_email@example.com)

-2.setuping git for cloning form the repository
+4.setuping git for cloning form the repository

 ```markdown
 # Account 1